RootGeorge17/RootGeorge17/README.md

-### Hi there 👋👋👋👋
+# Hi there, I'm George 👋👋

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

+## About Me

+- 🗿 Neovim and Linux Enjoyer
-- 👀 I’m interested in Software Development, Web Development and Machine Learning.
+- 👀 Interested in learning new technologies
+- 🦀 Love building websites and learning more about Machine Learning
-- 🌱 I'm currently in my second year of University.
+- 🌱 Currently in my placement year at university, contributing to cool stuff as a Software Engineer for Dematic (DAI)

+## Some Projects

 Explore all of my projects on my website: [**My Website**](https://rootgeorge17.github.io/portofolio-website/).
 Some include: